12 Best Scuba Regulators in 2025 | Complete Buyer’s Guide

 If you’re traveling for diving a lot, you’ll want a regulator that doesn’t take up a lot of your weight allowance.
 Look for regs that have been specifically designed for travel.

 Keep in mind, though, that weight is at the bottom of this list for a reason.
 Don’t pick a regulator that won’t perform as you expect it to or one that won’t meet your needs based purely on size or weight.
-The heaviest regulator on the market today weighs in at just over 2 pounds (0.9 kg), while the lightest weighs just under 16 oz (.45 kg), and 16 oz in checked luggage won’t make or break your holiday.
+The heaviest scuba regulators on the market today weigh in at just over 2 pounds (0.9 kg), while the lightest weigh just under 16 oz (.45 kg), and 16 oz in checked luggage won’t make or break your holiday.

 Look at other equipment to lighten your load.
 Besides, you should probably carry your most important piece of lifesaving equipment in your carry-on baggage.